codepluck/react-secure-password-generator/README.md

 - **Adjust Strength:** Modify the length and character set to create a stronger password.
 - **Enable Storage:** Choose whether to store passwords securely in your browser.

-## Contributing

-Feel free to submit issues or pull requests to enhance this component.